 Note: Certain provisions in employment contracts can create a service obligation.

 - EXAMPLE: An employer offers a physician a recruitment bonus in return for the physician’s agreement to work at that facility for a certain amount of time (or pay back the bonus).

 The NHSC SLRP does not consider the Public Loan Forgiveness Program a service obligation.
 Thus, clinicians participating in it are eligible to apply for the NHSC SLRP.

 Each NHSC SLRP application cycle is unique.
 The number of awards within a state depends on the number of applications received as well as the availability of funding.

 Applicants may contact the NHSC SLRP Administrator within their state to determine the current amount of funding available for the upcoming cycle.

 When do clinicians apply to the SLRP?

-The application period for individual states or territories varies, so we recommend they contact their state’s NHSC SLRP Administrator.
+The application period for individual states or territories varies.
+They should contact their state’s NHSC SLRP Administrator to find out.